SriFascinateIT23/TestVagrantCodingAssessment/README.md

  - Open the project

 Execution:
+Solution-1:
+ - Right click on RCBTeamTest_Solution1.java class present inside and Run
+ - Right click on RCBTest.xml and run from testng file

+Solution-2:
- - Right click on RCBTeamTest.java class present inside and Run
+ - Right click on RCBTeamTest_Solution2.java class present inside and Run
  - Right click on RCBTest.xml and run from testng file